 If a word has a tilde (written accent), the stress goes on that syllable.

-If a word ends with –mente then you’re going to have two stresses.
-In this case one stress in on the strong syllable of the adjective (tris-te, rá-pi-da, etc.) and on men of –mente.
+If a word ends with –mente (i.e., Spanish adverbs), then you’re going to have two stresses.
+In this case, one stress will be on the strong syllable of the adjective (tris-te, rá-pi-da, etc.) and another will be on the men of –mente.

-Here’s a link to a man reading a short story in Spanish.
-The best thing you can do is pause the video before he starts reading.
+For example, here’s a link to a man reading a short story in Spanish.
+The best thing you can do is pause the video before he starts reading (which is roughly around the 2:09 mark).
 Read the passage aloud to yourself and record your voice reading it.
 Then listen to how he reads it and compare it to your own recording.

-It may seem like a tedious task, but if you do that then you’ll hear the difference in your reading and his reading.
+It may seem like a tedious task, but if you do that, you’ll hear the difference in your reading and his reading.

-Pick up on those differences and start working to correct them daily.
+Pick up on those differences in the Spanish letras and start working on them daily.

-In no time, you’ll be able to read anything in Spanish.
+Next thing you know, you’ll be able to read most things in Spanish.

 And One More Thing…